Six Tips for Finding Your First NED Role

-5. Practise first; prove you can do it.

 There are stepping stones to a directorship, like becoming a school governor or volunteering as a charity trustee.
 Many of the duties and responsibilities are similar or the same.
 You get to learn and practise the NED role, in a less pressured setting (it helps when you’re not taking a fee).
 At the same time, you get to use your experience to have a positive impact.
 It’s a win-win.

 Once you think you’ve found a potential opportunity, you must do your due diligence.
 You need to treat joining a board the same as you would joining as an executive.
 Things can get messy if you commit to a firm with legacy issues or problems in the pipeline – especially if you are taking on regulatory accountability.
 You need to be in tune with the culture too – and clear on exactly what you are there to do.
 Check out our next blog for more detailed guidance on due diligence.

 If you're a senior executive considering the NED role, a non-executive director who is looking to build your portfolio, or a senior executive looking to change the composition of your existing non-executive board, consider joining us at our next event taking place on Wednesday 13 November - it's a great opportunity to hear from experienced industry leaders and network with your peers.

-Our NED events are invite only and strictly limited to senior management, c-suite, chairs and non-executive directors.
-If you'd like to attend please register your details below and we will be in touch when we announce further details of our next event.
+Our NED events are strictly limited to senior management, c-suite, chairs and non-executive directors.
+If you'd like to attend please register your details below.

-(Edition 2)